DarkOPJ/GAIA-LLM/README.md

 # GAIA — GCB AI Assistant for Smarter Digital Banking
 [![GAIA Demo](assets/Image.png)](assets/gaia.mp4)

 GAIA is an AI-powered digital banking assistant designed to modernize and automate customer support across GCB’s digital platforms.
+View and download demo in assets folder.

 ### GAIA is a finetuned foundational LLM (not RAG architecture) and with function calling capabilities.